troughton/troughton.github.io/_posts/2018-09-21-spherical-gaussians.markdown

 }
 {% endhighlight %}

 I've called this a 'running average' since each new sample is evaluated against the Monte-Carlo estimate of the function based on the previous samples.
-I'll post the full derivation of why this works in a follow-up blog post.
 If we want each lobe to be non-negative, we simply clamp it; the next sample to come in will then be evaluated against the set of non-negative lobes.

+I provide a mathematical derivation of the method [here](/rendering/irradiance-caching/spherical-gaussians/2018/10/02/running-average-derivation.html).

 So how does it look?
 Well, here are the results for the 'ennis.hdr' environment map using Halton-sequence sample directions and twelve lobes, where 'Running Average' is my new method.
 In these images, I'm using [Stephen Hill's fitted approximation for a cosine lobe](https://mynameismjp.wordpress.com/2016/10/09/sg-series-part-3-diffuse-lighting-from-an-sg-light-source/) to evaluate the irradiance for all encoding methods.